magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/food_not-sure.md

 themselves.
 They are all automatic.
 This is how things work.

 Don’t try to guess at or speculate about these things.
-As long as there is still they are not finished with.
-The Chief Privy Councillor once asked me, ‘ is the mind of an pure yet?’
+As long as there is still *avijjā* they are not finished with.
+The Chief Privy Councillor once asked me, ‘Luang Por, is the mind of an *anāgāmī* pure yet?’

 ‘It’s partly pure.’

 ‘Eh?
-An has given up sensual desire, how is his mind not yet pure?’
+An *anāgāmī* has given up sensual desire, how is his mind not yet pure?’

 ‘He may have let go of sensual desire, but there is still something remaining, isn’t there?
-There is still .
+There is still *avijjā*.
 If there is still something left then there is still something left.
-It’s like the alms bowls.
+It’s like the bhikkhus’ alms bowls.
 There are, a large-sized large bowl, a medium-sized large bowl, a small-sized large bowl; then a large-sized medium bowl, a medium-sized medium bowl, a small-sized medium bowl; then there are a large-sized small bowl, a medium-sized small bowl and a small-sized small bowl.
 No matter how small it is there is still a bowl there, right?
-That’s how it is with this – , , .
+That’s how it is with this – *sotāpanna*, *sakadāgāmī*, *anāgāmī*.
 They have all given up certain defilements, but only to their respective levels.
 Whatever still remains, those Noble Ones don’t see.
 If they could they would all be arahants.
-They still can’t see all. is that which doesn’t see.
-If the mind of the was completely straightened out he wouldn’t be an , he would be fully accomplished.
+They still can’t see all.
+*Avijjā* is that which doesn’t see.
+If the mind of the *anāgāmī* was completely straightened out he wouldn’t be an *anāgāmī*, he would be fully accomplished.
 But there is still something remaining.’

 ‘Is his mind purified?’